 Many college students start college but don’t know what to major to choose.
 In these cases the advising center suggests that you take broad, essential courses your first semester here.
-The advising center will refer an undecided to student to the Career Management office to take a career inventory and then further discuss career and major options.
+The advising center will refer an undecided to student to the Career Services office to further discuss career and major options.

 What if I want to change my major?

 If you decide to change majors, you should consult your faculty advisor for advice.
 When changing majors, classes that were counted toward graduation may not be with the new major.
 Other factors to consider are financial aid and scholarship money received.
 Scholarships are sometimes awarded based on the program of study.
 Your advisor will help you through the process.

 How long are the waiting lists for the health programs?